 Since Progressive Web Applications are only extensions of their parent websites, they can be as flexible as the developers want.
 Developers can add or remove features anytime without launching updates.
 They only have to change certain algorithms in the extension and the changes become visible the next time users start the app.
-This can be considered as the biggest advantage of PWA, where there is no need to involve users while updating the app.
-As a result, a lot of manual work is saved on both the users’ and the company’s side.
+As a result, people can save a lot of manual work on both the users’ and the company’s side.

 This can be understood clearly through the examples of Background Sync or Offline-First concept.
 Background sync allows users to read and/or write information offline and update it when the device regains connectivity.
 On the other hand, the Offline-First feature is developed in a resource-constrained environment.
 It offers a seamless and consistent UX regardless of the connectivity of the device.

 Progressive Web Applications useless internet data than native apps.
 PWAs do not come in the form of typical setup packages that a user has to download from the app store and install.
 PWAs do not require periodic updates that are usually launched on a monthly basis.

 This consumes a lot of mobile data as the developers can make changes directly on the website algorithm and the app will automatically fetch the data and changes the UI accordingly.
 This saves a lot of consumer data that is usually spent on downloading and updating the app.